 Apps you should be aware of

-There is a lot of cyber bullying, and harassment via social media.
+There is a lot of cyberbullying, and harassment via social media.
 It tends to affect girls more than boys, but it can be very hurtful.
 That’s why I strongly suggest you monitor your children’s mobile phone, especially during the tween and teen years.
-You should know about:
+At the very least, you should know about:

 En español: Consejos sobre bullying o acoso escolar